Conestoga College: History

+John Tibbits international student controversy

-Corruption in Canadian Higher-Education that saw Canadian institutions abandoning academic ethics and standards to enrol foreign students was noted in 2016.
+Corruption and the abandonment of academic ethics and standards to enroll foreign students was alleged in 2016.
 Conestoga faculty began reporting widespread cheating and fraud dating back to at least 2019.
 The early 2020s saw 70% to 81% of Conestoga's enrollees as international students, most commonly from India, and a 1,579% increase in international student population since 2014.
 Its total revenue increased over $137 million year over year.

 By 2023, Conestoga College accounted for 30,395 international study permits, more than twice as many as any other post-secondary institution in Canada.
 In October federal Minister of Immigration Marc Miller threatened a federal crack down on Canadian post secondary institutions operating as "bad actors" if they did not clean up their act.
 President John Tibbits responded claiming Conestoga was "unfairly grouped" with "bad actors in the sector."
 In November Cambridge MP Bryan May publicly criticized Conestoga saying "They are exploiting these students."
 Reports of increased use of local food banks by Conestoga college and other students continued.

 In January 2024, at a public event, Conestoga president John Tibbits called fellow Sault College president David Orazietti "a whore" in reference to enrolment practices.
 In February union locals called for Tibbits to resign.
 In March, Conestoga College was criticized by the Minister of Immigration over its practice of foreign enrolment.
-In April Orazietti filed a $200K defamation lawsuit against Conestoga and it's president.
+In April Orazietti filed a $200K defamation lawsuit against Conestoga and its president.
 Public criticism of Conestoga's business practices came also from their own staff.
 The following month Conestoga announced they were offering 160 employees early retirement in December 2024 in an effort to cut costs following decreased international student demand.